 Restream wouldn’t be nearly as useful if it didn’t integrate with some of your favorite live streaming tools.
 Read on to see which tools work great with Restream.

 OBS Studio is one of the most popular live streaming tools out there.
-It’s an encoder, or live streaming software, that transforms your video file format from RAW to digital, so it can play on live streaming platforms like Facebook and YouTube.
-It’s free, open-source, and compatible with any operating system.
+It’s an encoder, or streaming software, that transforms your video file format from RAW to MP4 or another video file type, so it can play on live streaming platforms like Facebook and YouTube.
+It’s free, open-source and compatible with any operating system.
 Restream is a default service offered by OBS, so integrating the two is effortless.

 Zoom is the video conferencing solution of choice for individuals and businesses alike.
 It’s easy to use, offers a free option, and works with many other popular tools like Google Drive and Facebook.
 You can also connect Zoom to Restream if you use Zoom as your live streaming tool of choice.